-Chaparral has more than 110,000 net surface acres with stacked-pay potential in the Woodford, Osage, Meramec, Oswego and Hunton.
+Chaparral has approximately 100,000 net surface acres with stacked-pay potential in the Oswego, Meramec, Osage, Woodford and Hunton formations.

 The geographic area referred to as the STACK is located primarily below portions of Blaine, Canadian, Garfield, Kingfisher and Major counties in central Oklahoma.
 This area is home to multiple oil-rich reservoirs that are stacked vertically, including the Oswego, Meramec, Osage, Woodford and Hunton formations.

-This stacking of plays allows Chaparral to effectively recover oil and gas from multiple formations using pad drilling, well spacing techniques and other operational efficiencies, which result in significant cost savings and reduced environmental impacts.
+This stacking of plays allows Chaparral to effectively recover oil and gas from multiple formations using pad drilling, well spacing techniques and other operational efficiencies, which result in significant cost savings, reduced environmental impacts and extremely profitable operations.

 *Acreage duplicated for stacked reservoirs.

-Chaparral has a significant leasehold position in the emerging Oswego Play.
-Historically a vertical target, horizontal drilling and hydraulic fracturing technologies are unlocking previously unrecovered reserves of this mid-Pennsylvania age carbonate play.
+Chaparral has a significant leasehold position in the Oswego.
+Historically a vertical target, horizontal drilling and hydraulic fracturing technologies are unlocking previously unrecovered reserves of this mid-Pennsylvania-age carbonate play.

-Our first horizontal Oswego well was drilled in 2013 and is expected to produce more than 1.5 million barrels of oil equivalent.
-We have since drilled or participated in 15 wells in the Oswego within the STACK region, with an initial 30-day production rate of almost 500 Boe/d, of which approximately 90 percent is oil.
-At vertical depths of 6,000 to 7,000 feet, the Oswego yields extremely attractive results.
+Our first horizontal Oswego well was drilled in 2013 and is expected to produce more than 1.5 million barrels of oil equivalent during its lifetime.
+We have since drilled or participated in 30 wells in the Oswego within the STACK region, with an initial 30-day production rate of almost 500 Boe/d, of which approximately 90 percent is oil.
+At vertical depths of only 6,000 to 7,000 feet, the Oswego yields extremely attractive economic results.